Training Management

 Three acronyms, one simple principle: CTL is your fitness (slow, 42 days), ATL is your fatigue (fast, 7 days), and TSB is the difference — your form.

 Anyone who understands these three can steer their training deliberately: ramp up fitness during build, shed fatigue before the race, and spot overload in time.
-It's not rocket science — just an honest mirror of your training load.
+The concept is simple — the discipline to stick to the plan even in the tired phase of a training block is the harder part.